loom-cookbooks/mode_example/README.md

 ### Static Linting

-Static linting will catch this problem.
+Static linting will catch problems outlined in this cookbook.
 If you use Foodcritic, you may inadvertently [trigger Foodcritic rule FC006](http://www.foodcritic.io/#FC006).
 This is for good reason—you might end up configuring files to have a different modes than you intended them to have.

-### Examples of Unintended modes
+### Examples of unintended modes

 #### Example 1